2222-09-23

 15-days free trial sign-up here.

-2. Wootric – Survey Feedback Widget
+2. Wootric – Survey Widget

 This tool lets you create customer feedback forms for your website, online and mobile app, also offering the option to survey your customers using email and SMS.
 Survey types include NPS (Net Promoter Score), CSAT (Customer Satisfaction Score), and CES (Customer Effort Score).